This is part of a Pottermore series celebrating the era of the 1920s, the decade where Fantastic Beasts and Where to Find Them takes place.

 So when Wall Street crashed in October 1929, perhaps it wasn’t such a shock for everyone.
 Not that it improved matters for African Americans, or America’s southern states, or Germany, as it precipitated a worldwide collapse that led to the Great Depression – as the saying went, ‘When America sneezed, the rest of the world caught a cold.’

 The exuberance of the 1920s is at least partly to blame for the Wall Street Crash.
 People had been buying shares with the expectation of making money.
 As prices rose, they borrowed to invest, and the market got caught up in a speculative bubble which had to burst.
 In September 1929, the market dropped then rose again, but nobody heeded the warning.
 When it happened in early October and didn’t rise, people began to panic.
 On 24 October – Black Thursday – people started rushing to sell their shares.
 Some Wall Street financiers tried to buoy confidence by buying up what they could, but the relief was temporary.
 The following week panic set in again, and on 29 October – Black Tuesday – the market was overwhelmed.
-Wall Street had failed, and over $30 million had been lost.
+Wall Street had failed, and more than $30 million had been lost.
 This time, the resulting economic downturn was everyone’s problem.

 And so the 1920s ended not with a whimper, or a roar, but a loud crash and a stunned silence.
 The golden age was well and truly over, and the world was about to slip into darkness…